Software Testing for Extended Reality Applications: A Systematic Mapping Study: Results

 Figure~\ref{fig:objective_vs_target} shows the bubble chart.
 Among the test objectives, \textit{functionality} is the most comprehensive, covering nine distinct test targets.
 The most studied target under this objective is \textit{user interaction}, which focuses on testing interaction features in XR systems and has been examined in five studies.
 Other notable targets include \textit{general}, which are the general guidelines for testing XR systems, and \textit{scene exploration}, where testing focuses on exploring the XR scenes, each represented by three studies.

 The second most prevalent test objective, \textit{usability}, encompasses five test targets.
 Among these, \textit{cybersickness} is the most studied, appearing in three studies, while \textit{user interaction} is addressed in two studies.

-These findings align with the critical importance of user experience and the operational and interactional aspects of XR systems, emphaising the primary focus on XR software testing efforts.
+These findings align with the critical importance of user experience and the operational and interactional aspects of XR systems, emphasising the primary focus on XR software testing efforts.

 The other test objectives, i.e., \textit{security}, \textit{privacy}, \textit{performance}, and \textit{load}, cover fewer test targets.
 Both \textit{security} and \textit{privacy} are linked to two test targets each, while \textit{performance} and \textit{load} are associated with only one test target each.